PA Media and Design Competition

 - The project's objectives, vision and/or overall purpose.

 - A list of the software applications used to create the project.
-List any additional equipment (scanners, digital camera, etc.) used in the creation of your project.
+List any additional equipment (scanners, digital cameras, etc.) used in the creation of your project.

 - List the approximate time spent creating the project and name all contributors to the project.

-- If design elements/graphics/photos are included in the project, please describe where the elements originated.
+- If the design elements/graphics/photos are included in the project, please describe where the elements originated.
 Please include citations of all design elements that are not original.
 And be certain to include written documentation from the creator/owner of the work indicating that they gave you permission to use their work.

 - A brief description of the process used to create the project.

-Copyright Sign-Off FormA copyright sign-off form must be prominently displayed with each entry in the Computer Fair.
+Copyright Sign-Off FormA copyright sign-off form must be prominently displayed with each entry in the Competition.
 The form must be signed by all students of the project team and the sponsor.
-All projects must follow the strict guidelines posted under "Copyright Requirements" within the "Rules and Categories" sections of the state web sites.
-Fair Use Guidelines do not apply to Computer Fair Projects.
+All projects must follow the strict guidelines posted under "Copyright Requirements" within the "Categories and Rules" sections of the state web sites.
+Fair Use Guidelines do not apply to Competition Projects.
 All non-original work must include written permission from the creator/owner of the work.
 All original work should be documented as being original to eliminate any doubt.
 Simply signing a Copyright Sign-off Form does NOT satisfy any requirement for compliance with these regulations.

 Coordinator of Technology Services